cynthia-t-le/Mining-Truck-Simulator/README.md

 # Mining Simulator

 Mining Simulator is an executable that will simulate a lunar Helium-3 space mining operation over a period of a continuous 72 hours.
 It will produce an output file that reports the efficiency of each mining truck and each unloading station.
+The program will create N number of Truck threads and M number of Station threads.
+All Trucks start mining simultaneously for 72 hours and once it is ready to be unloaded, it will join the shared data queue for the Stations to grab and process.

+## Simulator Assumptions
+The Mining Simulator assumes that 1 unit of helium is mined per minute.
+It also assumes that 1 millisecond of CPU time equates to 1 minute of simulation time.

 ## Build Dependencies
 - C++ compiler supporting C++20, tested with